stepanenko/stepanenko/quotes.md

 > It's a lot easier to talk about code than it is to write code. --JOHN O'NOLAN

 > Don't have good ideas if you aren't willing to be responsible for them. --ALAN J. PERLIS

+> Fools ignore complexity.
+Pragmatists suffer it.
+Some can avoid it.
+Geniuses remove it. --ALAN J. PERLIS

+> Treat your code like poetry and take it to the edge of the bare minimum. --ILYO

+> When in doubt, leave it out. --JOSHUA BLOCH

+> Simple doesn't mean stupid.
+Thinking that it does, does. --PAUL KRUGMAN

+> The secret to building large apps is never build large apps.
+Break your applications into small pieces.
+Then, assemble those testable, bite-sized pieces into your big application. --JUSTIN MEYER

+> The code you write makes you a programmer.
+The code you delete makes you a good one.
+The code you don't have to write makes you a great one. --MARIO FUSCO

+> Inside every large program, there is a small program trying to get out. --C. A. R. HOARE

+> everything simple is made too complicated because it's easy to fiddle with; everything complicated stays complicated because it's hard to fix. --ROB PIKE

+> The trick is to fix the problem you have, rather than the problem you want. --BRAM COHEN

+> The key to making programs fast is to make them do practically nothing. --MIKE HAERTEL

+> Constraints are advantages in disguise.
+Limited resources force you to make do with what you've got.
+There's no room for waste.
+And that forces you to be creative. --37SIGNALS

+> The function of good software is to make the complex appear to be simple. --GRADY BOOCH

+> It comes from saying no to 1,000 things to make sure we don't get on the wrong track or try to do too much. --STEVE JOBS